 From online banking to cash remittances, there are many ways to make international money transfers in the UAE.
 Here’s all you need to know.

 With its high mix of expat residents, outward remittances from the UAE have far-reaching effects.
-According to the UAE Central Bank, this is benefitting families as far afield as India, the Philippines, the UK, and the US.
+According to the UAE Central Bank, this is benefitting families as far afield as India, the Philippines, the United Kingdom, and the United States.
 As such, the market for international money transfers in the UAE is extremely well developed.
 Banks, exchange houses, and digital transfer services all operate within the country, as do more informal – and illegal – channels.

 This helpful guide provides everything you need to know about making international money transfers in the UAE.
 It includes the following information: